Skip to main content

 • For Marketplace mode: have access to the Marketplace catalog

-From the OpenIaaS > Virtual Machines menu, click on the New virtual machine button.
+From the OpenIaaS > Virtual Machines menu, click the New Virtual Machine button.

-A window opens presenting the three available deployment methods.
+A window opens displaying the three available deployment methods.
 Select the desired method to continue.

-This method allows you to quickly create a virtual machine from a preconfigured template.
+This method allows you to quickly create a virtual machine from a preconfigured model.

-First select the Pool (availability zone) where you want to deploy your virtual machine, then choose the Template to use as a base.
+First, select the Pool (availability zone) where you want to deploy your virtual machine, then choose the Model to use as a base.

 Step 2: General Information

-Configure the basic parameters of your virtual machine:
+Configure the basic settings of your virtual machine:

-• Name: Unique name of the virtual machine (alphanumeric characters, hyphens, underscores, dots and spaces allowed)
+• Name: Unique name for the virtual machine (alphanumeric characters, hyphens, underscores, periods, and spaces allowed)

 • CPU: Number of virtual cores (minimum 1)